aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fonts/remove_script_font/_index.md

 | :- | :- | :- |
 | script | **str** | The BCP-47 script code whose font setting should be removed. |

-### Examples

-This example demonstrates how to remove the font mapping for the Hebrew script:

 ### See Also